-MLA assesses cattle in live weight, as they appear in the saleyards.
+MLA assesses cattle as they appear in the saleyards in live weight.
 A dressing percentage is then applied to convert this stock into carcase weight.
 The formula for converting stock into carcase weight is:

-Carcase weight = liveweight x dressing percentage
+Carcase weight = live weight x dressing percentage

 Most of the changes in live weight we observe are changes to gut content.
-This occurs immediately after stock has been taken off feed.
+This occurs immediately after stock have been taken off feed.

-Carcase weight losses occur later and are due to dehydration of muscle and fat tissues when water is withheld, this then flows on to a breakdown in muscle and fat tissues when feed is withheld.
-Stock then draw on their body tissue to supply them with their energy needs.
-Losses to carcase weight can occur from 12 hours without water and from 24 hours without feed.
+Carcase weight losses occur later and is due to the dehydration of muscle and fat tissue that occurs when water is withheld.
+This leads to a breakdown in these tissues when feed is withheld, causing the stock to draw on their own body tissue to supply them with their energy needs.
+Losses to carcase weight can occur after 12 hours without water and from 24 hours without feed.